GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 #include "tables/normalization.typ"

-Those results depicts the positive role played by larger batch sizes for evaluation in _training mode_.
+Those results depict the positive role played by larger batch sizes for evaluation in _training mode_.
 Although in a purely synthetic benchmark, this does not constitute an important drawback, it will become one as soon as the model will be asked to perform one-shot inference.
-In our robotics context, the developed #acr("SSL") solution would have to be able to be used in real-world scenario where an entire batch of observation is not available at inference.
+In our robotics context, the developed #acr("SSL") solution would have to be able to be used in a real-world scenario where an entire batch of observations is not available for inference.

-This is what motivated enhancement of the model using other normalization schemes.
+This is what motivated the enhancement of the model using other normalization schemes.
 As explained in @sec:ssl:multi_source:experiments:normalization, #acr("LayerNorm") does not encompass this behavioral distinction between training and evaluation.
 @table:ssl:multi_source:experiments:normalization also compares the final performance of the layer normalization strategy.

 Overall, #acr("LayerNorm") and #acr("BatchNorm") offer comparable performance.
-However, the model trained with #acr("LayerNorm") behaves very consistently when used in evaluation.
+However, the model trained with #acr("LayerNorm") behaves consistently when used in evaluation.
 For those reasons, we have preferred this approach over the original one.

 ==== Exploring How Context Length Matters

 The choice of the signal duration used for training the localizer has some importance.
-A tradeoff needs to be made between the reactivity of the system and detection performance.
+A tradeoff needs to be made between the system's reactivity and detection performance.
 Naturally, disposing of longer sequences of input audio is suspected to lead to higher metrics values.
-On the other hand restricting the snippet length even further might hinder the robustness of the results.
+On the other hand, restricting the snippet length even further might hinder the robustness of the results.
 Also, when available, a pre-trained method should be able to leverage longer segments of audio to refine its prediction.

-To quantitatively evaluate those assumptions, we start by training our neural network on different context lengths.
+To evaluate those assumptions quantitatively, we train our neural network on different context lengths.
-Each training dataset has been generated from audio recordings of a given fixed duration translating in #acr("STFT") tensors of #T-train frames.
+Each training dataset has been generated from audio recordings of a given fixed duration, translating into #acr("STFT") tensors of #T-train frames.
 As presented in @sec:ssl:multi_source:method:dataset, the baseline duration of used recordings amounts to roughly 320ms of audio ($#T-train = 16$).
-Here, trainings on lower durations have also been attempted.
+Here, training on shorter durations has also been attempted.
 We test the models obtained from each value of #T-train on samples of equal or larger durations by performing subsequent forward passes.
-This process will be referred as _sequence processing_.
+This process will be referred to as _sequence processing_.

 *Sequence processing.*
-The main idea of sequence processing resides in splitting the longer input audio in $M$ chunks of #T-train frames to be processed individually by the neural network.
+The main idea of sequence processing is splitting the longer input audio into $M$ chunks of #T-train frames to be processed individually by the neural network.
-$M$ output #acr("DoA") spectra are thus obtained and need to be aggregated.
+$M$ output #acr("DoA") spectra are thus obtained and must be aggregated.
-We simply average those signals to obtain a single vector:
+We average those signals to obtain a single vector:
 $
   #averaged-spectrum = 1/M sum_(i=1)^M hat(o)_k #h(1em) in [0, 1]^d.
 $